 - Unlike raw point clouds, Digital Models can be visualized in rendering software as a solid object, which is great for seeing the overall shape and contour of the model.

-- Geomagic Shape Studio: Polygonal and NURBS modeling and point cloud to CAD comparison.
+- Geomagic Shape Studio: Polygonal and NURBS modelling and point cloud to CAD comparison.
 Geomagic can automatically generate an accurate digital model from any physical part.

-- PolyWorks Modeler: Polygonal modeling and point cloud to CAD comparison.
+- PolyWorks Modeler: Polygonal modelling and point cloud to CAD comparison.
 PolyWorks can process large point clouds over 100 million points and easily integrates with all standard digitizers and articulating arms.